stackai/stackai-vpc/README.md

 ## Stackrepl

-1. Open a terminal **in the root of folder of the project, the same as where this README file is located** and pull the backend containers.
+1. Open a terminal **in the root folder of the project, the same as where this README file is located** and pull the backend containers.

     ```bash
     docker compose build stackrepl